DarkEnergySurvey/ugali/README.md

 OVERVIEW
 --------
-Ultra-faint Galaxy Likelihood (UGaLi) is a set of python classes and functions used to search for ultra-faint satellite galaxies of the Milky Way using the stellar object samples derived from optical photometric surveys.
+The ultra-faint galaxy likelihood (UGaLi) toolkit provides a set of python classes and functions developed for maximum-likelihood-based studies of Milky Way satellite galaxies.
+The primary inputs are stellar object catalogs derived from optical photometric surveys and the coverage masks of those surveys.

 [Keith Bechtol](https://github.com/bechtol) & [Alex Drlica-Wagner](https://github.com/kadrlica)